ysaito2/blog/_posts/2021-12-19-ArgumentForBuildingACompanyAroundElonsVision.md

 &nbsp;

-Now, then why should I bother coming up with a vision to join the brawl among millions of startups to attract attention when *we already have a vision that anyone around the world can rally behind.* Why not just build a company with a simple statement: "To accelerate the process of realizing Elon Musk's vision by creating the next building blocks of technologies for a multi-planetry civilization."
+Now, then why should anyone bother coming up with a vision to join the brawl among millions of startups to attract attention when *we already have a vision that anyone around the world can rally behind.* Why not just build a company with a simple statement: "To accelerate the process of realizing Elon Musk's vision by creating the next building blocks of technologies for a multi-planetry civilization."

 &nbsp;

 The company can systematically break down gaps and identify what the next building blocks of technology are for building Elon Musk's vision of a thriving civilization here on Earth and Mars.
 No need to convince anybody why our mission is exciting and meaningful.
-Our communication will focus on the engineering approach that we determined is the best course to take to realize the corporate statement.
-The best engineers who see our approach is correct will join us.
-(Or not, in which case we will iterate on the engineering approach until we get it right)
+External communications will focus on the engineering approach that is determined the best course to take to realize the corporate statement.
+The best engineers who see our approach is correct will join the organization.
+(Or not, in which case, iterate on the engineering approach until it is right)

 &nbsp;

 Whew, no hand waving, interviews, and emotional talks.
 Great.

 &nbsp;